The Dogu express: by train through Turkey

 From Dogubayezit it is easy to cross the border to Iran and continue your journey to Tabriz.
 For all the practical details check my post about the Turkey to Iran border crossing at Gurbulak Bazargan.

-Disclaimer: This post contains affiliate links.
+Disclaimer: This post about the Dogu express train in Turkey contains affiliate links.
 If you buy any service through any of my links, I will get a small commission at no extra cost to you.
 These earnings help me to keep Backpack Adventures alive!
 Thanks for your support!